charb101/charb101/README.md

 - 👋 Hi, I’m @charb101 from CloudCannon
-- 👀 I’m interested in anything design and product design realated
+- 👀 I’m interested in anything design and product design-related
 - 🌱 I’m currently learning how to use GitHub
 - 💞️ I’m looking to collaborate on: Um 😶
-- 📫 How to reach me: Email me at Charlotte@cloudcannon.com

 <!---